FragmentedCurve/www/README.md

 ## How to publish

 There is a makefile, all you need to do is to type "make" in the folder, this will create the files in the **output/** location (which can be a symbolic link to somewhere else).
+The Gopher website will be generated inside **output/gopher** and the html will be generated in **output/html**.

 If you want to use a different lisp interpreter (default is **sbcl**), you can set the variable LISP to the name of your binary.

 Example with clisp :